Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

    - Total sales by product, region, and month
    - Average sales per product and
    - Total revenue by region

+### Dataset Used
+1. Product- these are the lists of product the Retail store offers
+2. Region- these are the region locations the Retail store has its branches
+3. Orderdate- this is the date of order.
+Presented in day, month, quarter and year.
+4. Quantity Sold- this is the quantity of product purchased by customers per time
+5. Unit price- price at which each product is sold
+6. Revenue- calculated as; quantity sold * unit price
+7. Average sales- average unit sold for each item.
+Calculated as; total value of all sales orders in the chosen timeframe and divide by the intervals
+8. Average unit price- average price an item is sold in a specified period of time.
+Calculated as; Total Revenue/ Units sold
+9. Distinct Count of CustomerID- this is to know the total number of customers we have.

+### Tools Used
+---
+1. Microsoft Excel [Download here]"C:\Users\o.alamu\Documents\DATA ANALYTICS COURSE- LITA -INCUBATOR HUB\capstone project\LITA Capstone Dataset.xlsx"
+   - for Data cleaning
+   - for Summarisation of the data
+   - for Visualisation
+3. SQL Server [Download here]"C:\Users\o.alamu\Documents\DATA ANALYTICS COURSE- LITA -INCUBATOR HUB\capstone project\SALES DATA-ALL\SQLQueryPROJECT-SALESDATA.sql"
+   - for data querying
+4. Microsoft PowerBI [Download here]"C:\Users\o.alamu\Documents\DATA ANALYTICS COURSE- LITA -INCUBATOR HUB\capstone project\SALES DATA-ALL\sales data- LITA project.pbix"
+    - for Summarisation of the dataset and
+    - for Visualisations
+5. Github- for profile building

 ### Process
 ---
 So, how did I tackle this problem?